afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 such theoretical AI designs needed to unite some work in epistemology, decision-theory, game-theory, ethics and more for their answers.

-However, as a nice side effect such people stumbled upon ways how to make, us, humans more strategic: we should just strive to approximate such idealised framework, especially in the areas where the effect of System 1 is particularly strong.
+However, as a nice side effect such people stumbled upon ways how to make us, humans more strategic: we should just strive to approximate such idealised framework, especially in the areas where the effect of System 1 is particularly strong.
 And, as it has been discovered, Kahneman's work was far from